 More technically, as a probabilist, I use the standard Brownian Bridge Argument: if something was at X period t-\delta t, is at x at period t+\delta t, then the degrees of freedom as to where it was at period t are constrained.
 In other words, a statistical priority should always be given to the earlier root.

-Note that Anglo-Saxon low-IQ Arabists (originally Protestant preachers) pushed Lebanon to be part of the “Middle East”, while both the Catholics (Italian/Provencal/French) and the Ottomans positioned it culturally as part of the Mediterranean.
+Note that Anglo-Saxon low-Intellect Arabists (originally Protestant preachers) pushed Lebanon to be part of the “Middle East”, while both the Catholics (Italian/Provencal/French) and the Ottomans positioned it culturally as part of the Eastern Mediterranean.

 5) The latin alphabet (actually Phoenician) lends itself better to Lebanese, with such local vowels as é and o— but that’s another note.

 6a) Unlike genetics that has rigorous mathematical formulations and clear-cut flows, linguistic categories are fuzzy and, for Semitic languages, monstrously unrigorous.

 6b) From a scientific standpoint, linguistic claims that Lebanese is a dialect of Arabic (or some conveniently abstract construct called Proto-Arabic) are a) totally unrigorous handwaving believed from sheer repetition, b) fitness to few rules made on the fly (and subject of overfitting: you pick the rules that makes a language be part of the group you like), c) with occasional brushing off the notion of mutual intelligibility between Leb and Arabic (or Proto-Arabic); all of these presented without any attempt to meet minimal standards of scientific evidence.
 (What qualifies me to write this?
 Because as we will see further down linguists play geneticists with A comes from B not C without letting you know that it is much, much fuzzier since B also comes partly from C. As a statistician, I am repelled by the mixing of causal assertions in the presence of dependent variables.)